Compliance Manager Qualifications and Skills

 The pathways to compliance are many and varied.

-As such, work experience in any of the following roles is considered a good foundation for entering the compliance workforce:
+Experience in any of these roles provides a solid foundation for entering the compliance workforce.

-Some financial institutions will offer compliance internships, where interns will learn about the essential role compliance takes in the financial operation of modern businesses.
-Interns will likely work across departments, experiencing compliance operations through the lens of risk, legal and audit.
+Some financial institutions offer compliance internships.
+Interns will learn about the key role compliance plays in modern business.
+Interns will likely work across departments.
+They will experience compliance operations from the perspectives of risk, legal, and audit.

-The success of a compliance manager or compliance officer lies in a professional and confident knowledge of financial risk, controls, and regulations.
-This means, beyond a raw passion for law and finance, candidates come stocked with acute problem-solving abilities, project management skills, and the ability to work across departments, often up to the c-suite level, to improve services, regulatory knowledge and oversight.
+Success for a compliance manager or officer lies in professional and confident knowledge.
+They need to know financial risk, controls, and regulations.
+This means that, in addition to a love of law and finance, candidates possess sharp problem-solving skills.
+They also possess project management skills and can work across departments, often at the C-suite level.
+They work to improve services and have regulatory knowledge and oversight.

-Search Jobs to find out about the Compliance Manager job roles we currently have available.
+Search for Jobs to discover the Compliance Manager job roles we currently have available.

 Job Seekers